anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_smart_contracts.md

 - A relayer submits a validator set update for epoch `11` to _Governance_, using a quorum of signatures from the Namada chain.
-- The _Governance_ and _Bridge_ contracts now know the hashes of the validator sets for epochs `10` and `11`, and will accept messages signed by either of them.
+- The _Governance_ and _Bridge_ contracts now know the hashes of the validator sets for epochs `10` and `11`, and will accept messages signed by epoch `10`.
   It will no longer accept messages signed by the validator set for epoch `9`.
 - Namada progresses to epoch `11`, and the flow repeats.

-NB: The flow for when the bridge has just launched is similar, except the contracts know the details of only one epoch's validator set - the launch epoch's.
-E.g. if the bridge launches at epoch `10`, then initially the contracts know the hash only for epoch `10` and not epochs `10` and `11`, until the first validator set update has been submitted.